80th ARRL November Sweepstakes

 Mug awards are based on claimed scores.

-After ten years, we must unfortunately raise the cost of Clean Sweep mugs due to our own increased costs.
 The price for the keepsake mug is $15 each, which includes all postage and handling charges to deliver your mug to you.
 If you submit an electronic log, please send a paper copy of the first page of your Cabrillo file and indicate how many mugs you are ordering along with your check.
 If you log by paper, attach a note to the top of your summary sheet indicating how many mugs you are ordering and your check.
 All orders should be sent to Clean Sweep Mugs, ARRL Contest Branch, 225 Main Street.
 Newington, CT 06111.
-Your mug will be shipped after all entries and mug orders have been processed and verified (approximately April 2013).
+Your mug will be shipped after all entries and mug orders have been processed and verified (approximately April 2014).
 Supplies are limited.
-Orders for Clean Sweeps mugs must be received no later than January 31, 2013.
+Orders for Clean Sweeps mugs must be received no later than January 31, 2014.